NickBres/osIPC/README.md

   make
    ```

-> Not recommended to change order of input.
+> It is not recommended to change the order of input.

 First run the server.